top of page

 The High Line Park, New York City

 Do you really want to find a place that makes you feel like you're not in New York?
-Fort Tyron Park and Highbridge Park will let you getaway for a while.
+Let me tell you that Fort Tyron Park and Highbridge Park will let you getaway for a while.
+I honestly had to get my bearings when I left Fort Tyron.
+It was truly like an excursion.
+As for Highbridge, I walk or ride across the bridge and say hi to the Bronx and then come back again.
+In fact, skipping between boroughs is quite easy for me to do on a bicycle.

-What else do you do in parks?
+What else do I do in the parks?
 Well, many of the larger parks have attractions: zoos in Prospect Park, Flushing Meadows Corona Park and Central Park.
-These zoos are part of the Wildlife Conservation Society and many levels of membership include admission to these zoos as well as the Bronx Zoo.
+Since I have a membership to the Wildlife Conservation Society, I can go almost when I want.
+By the way, my membership is also to the Bronx Zoo.

 Places to See in NYC